cnguyen10/few_shot_meta_learning/README.md

 To run, copy and paste the command at the beginning of each algorithm script and change the configurable parameters (if needed).

+[Tensorboard](https://pytorch.org/docs/stable/tensorboard.html) is also integrated into the implementation.
+Hence, you can open it and monitor the training on your favourite browser.

+## Final note
+If you feel this repository useful, please give a star.
+It might not mean much, but that let me know that what I am doing is helpful to encourage me to do more.

+In addition, please consider to give a star to the [__higher__][higher repo] repository developed by Facebook.
+Without it, we still suffer from the arduous re-implementation of model "functional" form.

 ---
 (legacy)